 CMS Eats at Home Program

 CMS is committed to guaranteeing its students have access to healthy, nutritional meals each day.
 Since September 1, meal bundles with five breakfasts and five lunches have been available for CMS students.
-Meal bundles are available for pick up at meal sites or for delivery to students’ bus stops.
-Through the end of 2020, meal bundles are free for every CMS student.
+Meal bundles are available for pick up at meal sites.
+Through the end of May 2021, meal bundles are free for every CMS student.
 Find out more about the program, including how to sign up, here!

 Elizabeth Lane/Lansdowne Boundary Changes – Effective August 2022